Newhall Cut

 From the LA Times of May 4, 1927: "On Sundays and holidays automobiles are often lined up from the northern portal of the tunnel to the very outskirts of Newhall waiting an opportunity to pass through."
 "It is so poorly lighted that a driver plunging into the darkness on a bright day is confused and forced to steer almost by instinct."
 "It has no provision for pedestrian traffic."
 "On a recent Sunday 19,000 automobiles squeezed throught the Newhall tunnel between 6 a.m. and 10 p.m., according to a census taken by State traffic officers."
 "It is time for State highway officials to devise means for widening the tunnel."

-In 1928, the State Highway Commission approved a plan to build a new road north through Weldon and Gavin Canyons as the solution to relieving the tunnel buttleneck.
-Another solution that was proposed, but rejected, was extending Glenoaks Blvd. (or Remsen Street) in the northern end of the San Fernando Valley northwest over (and maybe partially through) the mountain joining the existing road at today's Sierra Highway and Remsen Street, just south of Eternal Valley Cemetery bypassing the Newhall Tunnel to the east.
+In 1928, the State Highway Commission approved a plan to build a new road northwest through Weldon and Gavin Canyons as the solution to relieving the tunnel buttleneck.
+Also approved was the realignment (by straightening out) of San Fernando Road (today's Sierra Highway) from the north portal of the tunnel north for about a mile.
+Today that would be at the intersection of Remsen Street and Sierra Highway.
+One of the plans rejected was extending Glenoaks Blvd. (or Remsen Street) in the northern end of the San Fernando Valley northwest over (and maybe partially through) the mountain joining the San Fernando Road and today's Remsen Street, bypassing the Newhall Tunnel to the east.
 See here to read about that.

-So in 1930, the three-lane highway through the two canyons was completed by the California Division of Highways.
+The the three-lane highway through the two canyons was completed in July of 1930 by the California Division of Highways.
+Soon after that, the realignment of San Fernando Road was also completed.
+This would bypass the new Andrew's refinery (which would later become the Newhall Refinery).
 Congestion was temporarily relieved through the Newhall Tunnel.
 (See story below.)

-In the January, 1938, issue of California Highways and Public Works magazine (and you can read it below) it is stated:
+In the January, 1938, issue of California Highways and Public Works magazine it is stated:

-On May 5, 1938, the state awarded a contract for construction and improvement of the highway between Tunnel Station and Placerita Canyon to the Griffith Company of Los Angeles.
-From Tunnel Station to the intersection of Sierra Highway and Newhall Avenue, the construction would follow the existing road.
+In early May of 1938, the state awarded the contract to replace the Newhall tunnel and the construction and improvement of the highway between Tunnel Station and Placerita Canyon to the Griffith Company of Los Angeles.
+(Signal, May 5, 1938) From Tunnel Station to the intersection of Sierra Highway and Newhall Avenue, the construction would follow the existing road.
 From there, a new road would be built to Placerita Canyon.
-The construction from Placerita Canyon to Solemint was part of a different contract.
+The construction from Placerita Canyon to Solemint would be part of a different contract.

 To protect the traffic through the tunnel during the construction, 30-foot wooden extensions were used first at the north portal and then at the south portal.
 When the cut was deep enough, ramps were constructed from the existing road to above the tunnel.
 No blasting was done in the removal of the upper 120 feet.
 It was loosened with machinery and bulldozed down.
 At 60 feet above the tunnel, drilling and blasting was done.
 Since the general dip of the rocks is to the west, at this point they had problems with landslides on the east side of the cut forcing the angle of the cut to be increased.
 This more than doubled the amount of material that had to be removed.
 Read more about the construction of the cut in the January issue of California Highways below.
 The entire project cost $475,700.

-I have not found a date that the project was officially completed.
+There is really no single date that the project was officially completed.
 All through construction they tried to keep the road open.
 However, it was closed many times due to landslides from the east side (the rock layers dipped to the west so that was the direction of slippage).
-By early 1939, the project was completed.
+As late as February of 1939, the contractor still had landslides that needed to be cleaned up.
+However, sometime in early 1939, the project was completed.

 From the Los Angeles Times of April 17, 1927